thelostword/quark-design-docs/src/docs/loaddemand.en-US.md

 };
 ```

-or you can manually introduce component，but not recommend.
+or you can manually introduce component.

 ```js
 import Button from "@quarkd/quark-react/lib/button";